MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/installing-unity3d-sdk.md

 3. Select the PlayFabSettings Asset.
 4. In the **Inspector** window, set the **Title ID** and the **Developer Secret Key**.

     ![PlayFab Inspector window](media/playfab-settings-inspector-window.png)

+ > [!NOTE]
+ > Refer to [Secret key Management](https://docs.microsoft.com/gaming/playfab/gamemanager/secret-key-management) to find your secret key, also called a developer key to your PlayFab Title.